 The Godiva chocolate is back in the house.
 The factory-sealed box has been cleared.
 Security hoped to eat it themselves, but it turns out that the Dalai Lama likes chocolate.

 It is the last stretch of the talk, and we now have a vague idea that the twenty benefactors are going to have their audience in a room behind the stage.
-John tries to nail it down.
 Tashi, the representative from HH’s office, smiles and folds over and covers his ears, shaking his head.
 The audience will happen, that’s all that’s important.
 I see that Tashi is holding the shopping bag from the turbaned woman—alas, the power of visualization.
 It strikes me that the Dalai Lama is more accessible than people might think.

 I have trouble assembling the twenty benefactors, lingering in the auditorium and in the hall.
 One woman is late and calls from her cell phone.
 “Park anywhere,” I tell her, afraid she is going to miss the moments we get with His Holiness.
 Some have come as far away as Bhutan to meet him.
 Our friend Ed has brought Life Fitness founder Augie Nieto, a handsome middle-aged man terminally ill with ALS and in a wheel chair.
 Ed and his wife Betty have brought their 3-year-old daughter that they just adopted from Bhutan.
 It is the first Bhutanese adoption to a U.S. couple, clearing the way for future adoptions.
 Loving the people and culture, Ed and Betty were married in Bhutan years ago.
 Two Bhutanese men—who helped facilitate the adoption—are traveling with them.
 Two months ago Serena was a “wild-animal child,” clawing at her parents, screaming, bewildered after being taken from her village people trying with difficulty to take care of her.
 Today Serena is feisty and excited, but obviously happy, attached to her new parents and insisting on wearing a cropped pink cardigan.
 Ed and Betty promised Serena’s relatives that they would expose her to Buddhism.
 Lately, her relatives in Bhutan have been calling their home late at night, nervous about Serena.

-We hear applause, signaling the end of the talk.
-We get into a horseshoe.
+I hear applause, signaling the end of the talk.
+I get into a horseshoe.
 Ed passes out prayer scarves that he got in Bhutan.
-My 9-year-old daughter Carmine is standing to my right, holding out her prayer scarf—ready to offer it to the Dalai Lama.
+My 9-year-old daughter is standing to my right, holding out her prayer scarf—ready to offer it to the Dalai Lama.
 She knows little about Buddhism but feels the electricity in the air and is certain that she is about to meet someone very special who she will always remember.

 They stop in front of our horseshoe, and I’m hoping that someone has given His Holiness some background.
 We stare at them and they stare at us.
 They’ve been steered into this room and are now unsure what to do.
 I think of my friend Jeff.
 One evening he stepped out of his San Francisco office building into an alley exactly when the Dalai Lama was getting out of a car.
 They were the only ones in the alley for a few moments and they stared at each other, both not knowing what to do.
 Then the Dalai Lama gave Jeff a peace sign.

-His Holiness looks to John for direction, something John will remember for the rest of his life.
-John gets the ball rolling, introducing our group, then the Dalai Lama says in English how happy he is to see children there.
+His Holiness looks for direction, introducing our group, then the Dalai Lama says in English how happy he is to see children there.
 He embraces Serena, blessing her, and putting a prayer scarf around her neck.
 The news of Serena’s happiness and the photos of her with the Dalai Lama that the Bhutanese men will take back to Bhutan will go a long way to reassure her uneasy relatives.

 To my left, the Bhutanese men have fallen to the floor, in prostration.
 The Dalai Lama gestures that they should stand up.
 The men stand, but as he approaches us, they fall to their knees again.
 They can’t seem to help themselves, their devotion is so strong.
 I am almost embarrassed that I’ve been allowed into this intimate experience.